Aliases for DFFB Gene

 GeneCards Summary for DFFB Gene

-DFFB (DNA Fragmentation Factor, 40kDa, Beta Polypeptide (Caspase-Activated DNase)) is a Protein Coding gene.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Cell Cycle / Checkpoint Control.
-GO annotations related to this gene include enzyme binding and nicotinate phosphoribosyltransferase activity.
+DFFB (DNA Fragmentation Factor Subunit Beta) is a Protein Coding gene.
+Diseases associated with DFFB include Huntington Disease.
+Among its related pathways are Apoptosis Modulation and Signaling and Apoptosis and survival Caspase cascade.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and nuclease activity.

 UniProtKB/Swiss-Prot Summary for DFFB Gene

 Nuclease that induces DNA fragmentation and chromatin condensation during apoptosis.
 Degrades naked DNA and induces apoptotic morphology.